 - Learn what archeologists do and why.

-- View pictures of the actual dig conducted on-site.
+- Learn about the actual archeological dig conducted at Old Swedes.

 - Student simulate archeologists’ work.
 Participate in a simulated dig.